andotherstuff/garland-protocol/garland-v0.1.md

 Final block:      [content_length: u32_be][content: content_length bytes][padding: zeros]
 ```

 This scheme enables unambiguous removal of padding during reconstruction.
-For the final block, content_length contains `S mod B` (or B if S is an exact multiple of B).
-Non-final blocks contain exactly B bytes of content with no overhead.
+For the final block, content_length contains `S mod B`.
+A value of 0 indicates the final block is completely full—that is, the file size is an exact multiple of B. Non-final blocks contain exactly B bytes of content with no overhead.

 ### 4.2 Privacy Through Uniformity